Adldap2/Adldap2/docs/quick-start.md

   // Your account suffix, for example: jdoe@corp.acme.org 'account_suffix'        => '@corp.acme.org',

+  // The domain controllers option is an array of your LDAP hosts.
+You can
-  // You can use the host name or the IP address of your controllers.
+  // use the either the host name or the IP address of your host.
-  'domain_controllers'    => ['ACME-DC01.corp.acme.org', '10.0.20.119'],
+  'domain_controllers'    => ['ACME-DC01.corp.acme.org', '192.168.1.1'],

   // The base distinguished name of your domain.
   'base_dn'               => 'dc=corp,dc=acme,dc=org',

-  // The account to use for querying / modifying users.
+  // The account to use for querying / modifying LDAP records.
 This
   // does not need to be an actual admin account.
   'admin_username'        => 'admin',
   'admin_password'        => 'password',